Barefooter Stories

 4 – If you could choose your dream holiday, would you prefer an international or local destination?
 And what has been your favourite holiday so far?

-My dream holiday would be to go to Europe!
-My favourite holidays so far are a tie between my first solo trip to Thailand and my first trip to Vanuatu with my partner.
+My favourite holidays so far have been my first solo trip to Thailand and my first trip to Vanuatu with my partner.
 Very different trips but I got to have a mix of cultural experiences, some fun nights out and relaxing on the beach.
-Some memorable moments were lighting paper lanterns at the beach on Koh Phangan, hiking in 100% humidity to the Big Buddha on Koh Samui, snorkelling on Pele Island and having sunset cocktails overlooking the Pacific ocean.
+Some memorable moments were hiking in 100% humidity to the Big Buddha on Koh Samui, snorkelling on Pele Island and having sunset cocktails overlooking the Pacific ocean.

 5 – What made you want to become a Physiotherapist and so far what has been your favourite moment as a physio?